scipy-conference/scipy_proceedings/papers/paul_miles/paul_miles.rst

     \alpha = \frac{\mathcal{L}(F^{obs}(i)|q^*)\pi_0(q^*)}{\mathcal{L}(F^{obs}(i)|q^{k-1})\pi_0(q^{k-1})}.

 We observe that (:ref:`eqnacceptratio`) compares the unscaled posterior probabilities.
 Essentially, we are computing whether :math:`q^*` or :math:`q^{k-1}` is more likely.
 For uniform prior distributions, this simplifies to comparing the likelihood function.
 For the Gaussian likelihood function (:ref:`eqnlikelihood`), a smaller sum-of-squares error implies a larger likelihood.
 So, if the error is reduced by evaluating the model with :math:`q^*`, the acceptance ratio will have a value :math:`\alpha > 1`.
 In that case we accept the parameters and set :math:`q^k=q^*`.
 In contrast, if the error increases (i.e., the likelihood decreases), the acceptance ratio becomes :math:`\alpha < 1`.
 Rather than outright reject parameter sets that increase error, we conditionally accept :math:`q^*` if :math:`\alpha > \mathit{U}(0, 1)` (random value from a uniform distribution between 0 and 1).
-Otherwise, we set :math:`q^k=q^{k-1}`.
+In this way we will often accept values that yield similar errors because the acceptance ratio will be closer to 1.
+Otherwise, we define the next simulation parameter set to be equal to the previous; i.e., :math:`q^k=q^{k-1}`.

-Candidates :math:`q^*` are generated by sampling from a proposal distribution, which accounts for parameter correlation.
+Candidates, :math:`q^*`, are generated by sampling from a proposal distribution, which accounts for parameter correlation.
 In an ideal case one can adapt the proposal distribution as information is learned about the posterior distribution from accepted candidates.
 This is referred to as adaptive Metropolis (AM) and it is implemented in pymcmcstat using the algorithm presented in :cite:`haario2001adaptive`.
 Another desirable feature in Metropolis algorithms is to include delayed rejection (DR), which helps to stimulate mixing within the sampling chain.
 Good mixing simply means that the simulation is switching between points frequently and not stagnating on a single value; i.e., :math:`q^k=q^{k-1}` for many simulations in a row.
 This has been implemented using the algorithm presented in :cite:`haario2006dram`.
 A summary of the Metropolis algorithms available inside pymcmcstat is presented in Table :ref:`tabmetalg`.

 .. raw:: latex